terry07/Co-training-on-EDM/README.md

 ## Citation

-Please cite this paper if you use our algorithm/datasets for your work.
+Please cite the following paper if you use our algorithm/datasets for your work.

 '''